-Paternity cases are one of the most common type of family law cases next to divorce.
+Paternity cases are one of the most common types of family law cases next to divorce.
 The reason is that national data shows that approximately four out of every ten children in the United States are born out-of-wedlock.

 For many of these children, the parents-to-be might be together in a committed relationship.
 They are just not getting married for one reason or another.